-Rational-choice variables perform better in our survey.
-Perceptions of high effectiveness and low costs of participating in demonstrations are characteristic of all respondents with any prior protest experience, both veteran and new.
-A positive cost-benefit balance of protest also applies to those with a record of previous protest participation, but this was obviously not a sufficient reason for this group to take part in protest in 2010.
-However, rather than regarding the perception of costs and benefits as predictors of protest-which assumes that such perceptions were present before the protests took place-our findings suggest that these are the result of taking part in demonstrations, and not the precursors of such actions.
-The validity of rational choice explanations of protest has been challenged on these grounds before and, ultimately, only a panel survey could provide definite proof of whether cost-benefit considerations before protest action are an important part of the causal sequence leading to actual protest (cf., Finkel 2008).
+Rational choice variables perform rather better in our survey.
+A high perception of the effectiveness and of a low cost of participating in demonstrations is characteristic of all respondents with any experience of taking part, whether old or new.
+A positive cost-benefit balance of protest also applies to those with a record of previous protest participation but this was obviously not a sufficient reason for this group to take part in protest in 2010.
+However, rather than regarding the perception of costs and benefits as predictors of protest, assuming that such perceptions were present before the protests took place, our findings appear to make it more likely that these are the result of taking part in demonstrations, and not the precursor of such actions.
+The validity of rational choice explanations of protest has been challenged on these grounds before, and, ultimately, only a panel survey could provide definite proof of whether cost/benefit considerations before protest action are an important part of the causal sequence leading to actual protest (cf. Finkel 2008).

-Perhaps more fundamentally, our analysis suggests that further research should focus not only on comparisons between new and established protesters but also on comparisons with nonprotesters to give a fuller picture of how new protesters are recruited.
+Perhaps more fundamentally, our analysis suggests that further research should focus not only on comparisons between new and established protesters but also include non-protesters to give a fuller picture as to the way in which new protesters are recruited.
 Here, surveys with a far larger number of cases, supported by qualitative research, should be able to produce more robust results.
 Finally, further research also needs to look at protest participation over time.
-Some of our findings suggest a certain time component; the direction of the causal process-i.e., distinguishing between the cause of protest and its outcome-cannot definitively be identified with a survey at one time point only.
+Some of our findings suggest a certain time component; the direction of the causality process, of what is the cause of protest and what the outcome, cannot definitively be identified with a survey at one time point only.
 These limitations can only be overcome with a panel design.

-What are the main implications for the future of the Greek movement and similar movements that will possibly emerge in other countries?
-A major part of the 2010 protest wave is clearly the result of the (re)activation of the "usual suspects" of protesters with experience in this form of action.
-But the anti-austerity protest movement is also able to recruit new participants from outside the community of left-wing political activists.
-They are introduced into protest politics primarily through participation in demonstrations.
-The mobilization potential of the movement may thus be wider and include other sections of the population that were not involved in protest before, especially if there are further escalations of the austerity measures.
+What are the main implications for the future of the Greek movement, and similar movements that will possibly emerge in other countries?
+A major part of the 2010 protest wave is clearly the result of the (re-)activization of the 'usual suspects' of protesters with experience in this form of action.
+But the anti-austerity protest movement is able to also recruit new participants from outside the community of left-wing political activists who are introduced into protest politics primarily through participation in demonstrations.
+The mobilization potential of the movement may thus be wider and include other sections of the population that were not involved in protest before, in particular if there are further escalations of the austerity measures.

-Furthermore, the 2010 protest wave may have politicized new sections of the population, such as female strikers, which may have profound implications for Greek politics for decades to come and may set a pattern that is repeated in other countries facing extreme austerity policies.
-There is evidence to suggest that this happened in Greece in the spring and summer of 2011 (Karamichas, 2012).
-A new generation of protesters, the so-called aganaktismenoi ("the outraged"), demonstrated for weeks in front of the Parliament in Syntagma square.
-Their participation appears to have been facilitated to a large extent through new social media rather than the traditional mobilization channels.
+Furthermore, the 2010 protest wave may have politicized new sections of the population, such as female strikers, which may have profound implications for Greek politics for decades to come and may set a pattern potentially repeated in other countries facing extreme austerity policies.
+There is evidence to suggest that this did indeed happen in Greece in the spring and summer of 2011 (Karamichas, 2012).
+A new generation of protesters, the so-called 'aganaktismenoi', demonstrated for weeks in front of the Parliament in Syntagma square, whose profile did not match that of the 'usual suspects' and whose participation was facilitated to a larger extent through new social media rather than the traditional mobilization channels.
 In turn, this underlines the widespread appeal and strength of the anti-austerity movement and the need to study its evolution over time in Greece and beyond.